ixanza/tranquility/README.md

 ### Requiem

-- Combat :
+- Combat:
-  - No non-hostile Bull Rush/Trample : Enabled
+  - No non-hostile Bull Rush/Trample: `Enabled`
-- Atmosphere :
+- Atmosphere:
-  - Heartbeat threshold : 10%
+  - Heartbeat threshold: `10%`
-  - Killmove health threshold : 0%
+  - Killmove health threshold: `0%`

 ### Quick Light

-- Quick Light → Brightness :
+- Quick Light → Brightness:
-  - Brightness - Bright
+  - Brightness - `Bright`

 ### SkyUI

-- General → Item List :
+- General → Item List:
-  - Font Size : Small
+  - Font Size: `Small`
-  - Category Icon Theme : CELTIC
+  - Category Icon Theme: `CELTIC`
-- Advanced → SWF Version Checking :
-  - Map Menu : Disabled
-  - Favorites Menu : Disabled
-  - Inventory Menu : Disabled
-  - Barter Menu : Disabled
-  - Container Menu : Disabled
-  - Crafting Menu : Disabled

 ### Thieves Guild Requirements

-**Note :**
+**Note:**
 This may be a little finicky when loading presets so you will have to follow the steps exactly

 1) Go to Misc Options